Salesforce-Infrastructure/rordan_gramsay/README.md

-# Gordon Ramsay (the tool!)
+# Rordan Gramsay

 This is a toolset our team uses to develop higher quality Chef cookbooks.
 The bar is intentionally set high so that good practices become second nature during development.

-We draw much of our inspiration from our cooking themed tools in Chef and found the king of Hell's Kitchen seemed a fitting name for a tool so picky about quality.
+We draw much of our inspiration from our cooking themed tools in Chef and found the king of Hell's Kitchen, Gordon Ramsay, seemed a fitting name for a tool so picky about quality.

 ## Use case